Sucerquia/ASE-PLUMED_tutorial/NAVIGATION.md

 Plumed, in the other hand, allows several actions besides of what we show here.
 For further description of plumed details, visit [plumed web page](http://www.plumed.org/doc).
 The usage of other tools of Plumed with ASE is absolutely analogous to what is explain here.

 This tutorial begins with a brief explanation of basic ideas about metadynamics.
 Then, we use a toy model to show how to compute collective variables on-the-fly in an MD simulation.
 We obtain again the last results, but from the trajectory using postprocesing.
 Finally, we implement Well-Tempered Metadynamics to reconstruct the free energy surface of the toy model after a complete exploration of the configuration landscape.
-All the files required to complete this tutorial are publicly available.
+All the files required to complete this tutorial are publicly available in [https://github.com/Sucerquia/ASE-PLUMED_tutorial/blob/master/files](https://github.com/Sucerquia/ASE-PLUMED_tutorial/blob/master/files).

 | **WARNING** |
 | ---         |